hfrancis7/Module20Challenge-ReactPortfolio/README.md

   This was a great way to practice REACT, which I haven't had exposure to much prior.
 This web page switches between layouts by conditionally rendering components rather than routing.

   I exclusively used my own CSS instead of using a CSS package such as Bootstrap or Tailwind for the sake of simplicity, especially after all of the new skills and time it took to make this project already.
-Bootstrap is listed as a dependency within the package.json, however, and this is because it was what originally came with the REACT app installation.
-In future REACT projects, I plan to try using a CSS package to see if it makes the CSS easier or more difficult during development.
+Bootstrap is listed as a dependency within the package.json, however, and this is because it was suggested to be installed for future use, along with axios and dotenv.

   ## Table of Contents